Brünn and other Memorial to Genocide

 But by far, one of the largest planned murder of German civilians took place in the small village of

 town since the 12th century.
-When the Soviet army pulled out of the newly "liberated" area of
+When the Soviet army pulled out of this newly "liberated" area, soldiers

 Hundreds of Germans who had not fled their homes were herded together on the parade ground, just